bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 <img src="https://user-images.githubusercontent.com/6240170/214751753-d4ff1609-1597-4eac-be84-4b933b72c46f.png" width=400> <img src="https://user-images.githubusercontent.com/6240170/214747495-64f84c9c-59a2-4756-919c-1f72a238b78e.png" width=400>
 </div>

-There are many possible questions one could ask about interrupted repeats and how they differ from pure repeats.
-The only one I can address for now is why the allele size distribution appears to have more -2/+2 events than -1/+1.
-The reason has to do with interrupted repeats that are actually dinucleotide motifs pretending to be 4bp motifs (eg. "ACACACACATAC") because simple dinucleotide motifs are disallowed by the motif size filter (#3) defined above.
+There are many questions one can ask about interrupted repeats and how they differ from pure repeats.
+I will only mention one question -  why the allele size distribution appears to have more loci with -2/+2 events than -1/+1.
+The most frequent motifs in the -2/+2 bins are "ACAC", "ATAT", etc. which turn out to be dinucleotide repeats with interruptions that are getting around the dinucleotide filter (#3 above) by pretending to be 4bp motifs.
 These obfuscated dinucleotide motifs are not present in -1 and +1 bins.
-This is due to the relative improbablity of there being a locus that has a 4bp "ACAC" insertion next to a reference sequence that has at least 1 interruption in the 5 base pairs adjacent to the insertion point (otherwise this locus would have passed the original filters as a pure dinucleotide repeat) followed by a resumption of "ACAC" repeats in the reference sequence.
+This has to do with the relative improbablity of a double dinucleotide insertion (eg. "C > CACAC" which would be counted in the +1 bin here as a 4bp motif expansion) failing the pure repeat filters but then passing the interrupted repeat filters, and the much higher odds of this happening with 4 dinucleotide repeats (eg. "C > CACACATAC" which would be counted in the +2 bin here as a 2 x CACA motif expansion).

 #### Tool runtime and memory use comparison